BrianWhelanDublin/milestone-project-2/testing.md

   - As a repeat user I would like to be able to contact the company.
     - The landing page contains a contact section.
     - This section is linked to from the navigation menu of all pages.
-    - The contact contains the companies email, general phone number aand bookings number.
+    - The contact contains the companies email, general phone number and bookings number.

   - As a repeat user I would like to send a contact message.
     -  There is also a contact form the user can fill out if they choose.
-    - If thet fill this out the will recieve a conformation message upon submiting if it was successfull.
+    - If they fill this out the will receive a confirmation message upon submitting if it was successful.
     - If unsuccessful they will be alerted of the error with an error message.

   - As a repeat user I would like to be able to see the companies social media.
     - The companies social media links are in the footer of all pages.
     - The links are marked with the social media logos.
-    - The have a hover effect to show they are clickable.
+    - They have a hover effect to show they are clickable.
     - Upon clicking they will open the relevant social media site on a new page or tab.

   - As a repeat user I would like to be able to search for local attractions for each destination.